 At some point, you’ll need some coffee, as most travelers do.
 For a serious caffeine fix, stop by Barista Parlor.
-This hip shop boasts some really, really good coffee; opt for a classic latte or cup of plain ol’ joe.
+This hip shop boasts some really, really good coffee.
+Opt for a classic latte or a plain ol’ cup of joe.

 If you’re open to a trendy restaurant that’s on the pricier side, book a table at Butcher & Bee.
 The restaurant has been getting a lot of buzz lately, though for good reason.
-The menu is a selection of small plates; a great way to sample a variety of fare.
+The menu is a selection of small plates, making it a great way to sample a variety of fare.